-2.1 Team Composition
+2.3 Team composition

-- All entries are to be team entries and must consist of current school students - Young people enrolled in a school or young people enrolled in a secondary school certificate/program and under 20 years of age as at 31 December 2017. - All team members must be familiar with the operation of their vehicle, innovation or pushcart and must participate equally in the assessments at the event in Maryborough. - Team members do not have to all come from the same school.
-They could be part of a scout, church, or other community group, however they must all be current school students and be covered by the group's insurance.

-Teams in the Try-athlon A categories will consist of:

-- a minimum of six (6) and a maximum of ten (10) riders. - of whom at least half must be female.
+- All entries are to be team entries and must consist of current school students. - Young people enrolled in a school or young people enrolled in a secondary school certificate/program and under 20 years of age as at 31 December 2017. - All team members must be familiar with the operation of their vehicle, innovation or pushcart and must participate equally in the assessments at the event in Maryborough. - Team members do not have to all come from the same school.
+They could be part of a scout, church, or other community group, however they must all be current school students and be covered by the group's insurance. - Teams in the Secondary Human Powered Vehicle, Energy Efficient Vehicle and Tryathlon B/C categories will consist of: - a minimum of six (6) and a maximum of eight (8) riders. - of whom at least half must be female. - except in Open classes where there are no gender requirements. - Teams in the Human Powered Vehicle A and Try-athlon A categories will consist of: - a minimum of six (6) and a maximum of ten (10) riders. - of whom at least half must be female.